scottyschwartzowen/Vivacite/README.md

 ## App Features

-- Swift concurrency and multi-threading to manage state with MainActors

-- Codable & Coding Key structure for robust end-to-end JSON data conformance

-- Error handling with escaping closures and Swift Tasks

-- Loading and displaying Images with AsyncImage

-- Firebase BAAS with Firestore SDK database using Swift Package Manager

-- Firebase integrated authentication and authorization

-- Robust identifiable data model with MVVM architecture
+- MVVM architecture with with Identifiable and Codable conformance

-- Incorporated Swift's Type Aliases for Completion Handlers

-- Firebase Storage SDK to store images in the cloud
+- ViewModel with UserDefaults data persistence and JSONEncoder

+- Animated Add Item Button for enhanced user experience

+- Adapted for iPad, Landscape, and Dark Mode compliant